deeplearning4j/deeplearning4j/gettingstarted.md

              </repository>
          </repositories>

 * All dependencies should be added after the tags "dependencyManagement" and "dependencies", and before they close.
-Add this dependency to your POM file:
+Add these POM coordinates to your project:

          <dependency>
 			<groupId>org.deeplearning4j</groupId>
 			<artifactId>deeplearning4j-core</artifactId>
-			<version>0.0.3.2-SNAPSHOT</version>
+			<version>0.0.3.2</version>
 		 </dependency>

 * For multithreaded/clustering support, add this dependency to your POM file: